ZaneTurner/PlanetsAPI/README.md

 # PlanetsAPI

 A public GraphQL API for information about planets and exoplanets.
+Currently the API is down, will be fixed by Feburary 21st.

 ## Writing Queries